- Kerala Backwaters

 Day 12 Periyar-Kumarakom

-After breakfast enjoy a scenic journey to Kumarakom, a journey of approximately 6 hours, for a two-night stay at the locally rated 4-star Coconut Lagoon (4Q).
+After breakfast enjoy a scenic journey to Kumarakom (76 miles, three hours and 30 minutes) for a two-night stay at the 4-star Coconut Lagoon (4Q).
 This heritage hotel sits on the shores of beautiful Vembanad lake and is only accessible by boat.
 This evocative area is chequered with paddy fields, and provides the perfect habitat for many species of native and migratory birds.
+B, D

 Day 13 Kumarakom